electron/osx-sign/README.md

 `entitlements-inherit` - *String*

-Path to child entitlements file for signing frameworks and bundles of Mac App Store application.
+Path to child entitlements which inherit the security settings for signing frameworks and bundles of a distribution. *This option only applies when signing with `entitlements` provided, or for a `mas` platform version.*
 See [mas.inherit.default.plist](https://github.com/sethlu/electron-sign/blob/master/mas.inherit.default.plist) for default.

 `helper-path` - *String*

 Path to `Electron Helper.app`, which may be renamed.
+Default to detect from application package.

 `helper-eh-path` - *String*

 Path to `Electron Helper EH.app`, which may be renamed.
+Default to detect from application package.

 `helper-np-path` - *String*

 Path to `Electron Helper NP.app`, which may be renamed.
+Default to detect from application package.

 *Note: `helper-path`, `helper-eh-path`, `helper-np-path` needn't provided unless error thrown for not able to find any of them automatically.*